dpi-tta-lessons/portfolio/content.md

 <head>
 ```

 The head section contains setup info about your page — like the title, fonts, or meta tags.
-This content doesn’t appear directly on the page.
+This content doesn’t appear directly on the page, but tells the browser how to present information.
+We'll cover this later in the lesson.

 <aside class="tip">
   We call this machine-readable information "metadata".
 Metadata is data that describes data.
 For example, an HTML document is data, but HTML can also contain metadata in its <code>head</code> element that describes the document.